Stable Object Placement Planning From Contact Point Robustness: Static Robustness Assessment

-finds approximate reaction forces with $\mu_i$ being the friction coefficient at the i-th contact point.
+determines reaction forces with $\mu_i$ being the friction coefficient at the $i$-th contact point.
 The optimization problem in \cref{eqn:optim_problem} is a linearly constrained quadratic program (QP), for which the optimal solution can be obtained with standard solvers \cite{wachter_implementation_2006} if it exists.
-The constraints in \cref{eqn:optim_problem} respectively enforce the equilibrium of the assembly, the compressive nature of the contact forces, and a pyramidal approximation of the friction cone.
+The constraints in \cref{eqn:optim_problem} respectively enforce the equilibrium of the assembly, the compressive nature of the contact forces, and a pyramidal approximation of the Coulomb friction cone.

 Alternatively, the minimal two-norm solution can be obtained via a QR decomposition \cite{golub_matrix_2013} of the data matrix, with

 by solving

 for $\Vector{z}$, where $\Matrix{R}_{1:6, 1:6}$ is the upper-left $6\times 6$ sub-matrix of $\Matrix{R}$.
 The reaction forces can then be obtained with